MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 :::image type="content" source="media/ui-elements/ui-element-type-visual-indication-capturing.png" alt-text="Screenshot of a UI element type visual indication during capturing.":::

 Another method to check the type of a UI element is to review its selectors.
-Desktop UI elements usually have the desktop as their parent element, while web UI elements have a web page as their root element.
+Desktop UI elements usually have the desktop as their parent element, while web UI elements have a webpage as their root element.

 :::image type="content" source="media/ui-elements/ui-element-desktop-selector.png" alt-text="Screenshot of a selector of a desktop UI element.":::